 Spouses and unmarried children under age 21 may accompany the principal L-1 visa holder and attend school in the United States.
-Spouses of principal L-1 foreign nationals may seek employment in the United States for any employer without the need for separate sponsorship.
+Spouses of principal L-1 foreign nationals can apply for authorization to work in the United States for any employer without the need for separate sponsorship.